Bertodemus/Responsive-Portfolio/README.md

 # CSS and Bootstrap Homework: Responsive Portfolio

-This is my rendering of responsive based on set parameters and reference images.
+This is my rendering of a responsive design based on set parameters and reference images.

 ## Overview